veeambestpractise/best-practices-guide/resource_planning/proxy_servers_intro.md

 **Tip:** At the repository, which writes the backup data, only one thread is writing to the backup storage _per running job_.
-If few jobs with a high number of VMs are processed simultaneously, you may experience that these threads are cannot fully utilize the available backup storage performance.
+If few jobs with a high number of VMs are processed simultaneously, you may experience that these threads cannot fully utilize the available backup storage performance.
 If throughput per I/O stream is a bottleneck, consider enabling [per VM backup files](./repository_planning_pervm.md).